-For the y Decem ear ended ber 31, 1
+For the years ended December 31,

-2023 2022
+2024 2023

-Direct costs \$ 403,658 \$ 370,523
+Direct costs \$ 703,930 \$ 403,658

-Allocated costs from Sanovas 495,000 436,883
+Allocated costs from Sanovas 630,000 495,000

-Total general and administrative expenses \$ 898,658 \$ 807,406
+Total general and administrative expenses \$ 1,333,930 \$ 898,658

-Administrative expenses increased by \$91,252 or 11%, to \$898,658 for the year ended December 31, 2023 from \$807,406 for the year ended December 31, 2022.
-We have no full-time employees and we have had limited funding, therefore the Company has temporarily eliminated as many costs as possible including certain professional fees.
-Administrative costs consisting of costs related to executives and employees from Sanovas, were allocated based upon the amount of effort spent by such personnel on our business.
-Marketing and other costs allocated from Sanovas substantially ceased in 2023, some of which were now paid directly by the Company.
-Salaries allocated to the Company from Sanovas increased in 2023 since the majority of time spent by Sanovas employees were on Company activities as opposed to 2022, when Sanovas had other significant projects ongoing.
-Other administrative expenses were higher because of an increase in marketing and listing related expenses.
+General and administrative expenses increased by \$435,272 or 48%, to \$1,333,930 for the years ended December 31, 2024 from \$898,658 for the year ended December 31, 2023.
+Administrative costs consisting of costs related to executives from Sanovas, were allocated based upon the amount of effort spent by such personnel on our business, and increased by approximately \$135,000 over the 2023 levels.
+Salaries allocated to the Company from Sanovas increased in 2024 since the majority of time spent by Sanovas' sole employee were on Company activities.
+The Company also incurred significant fees in 2023 as its portion of the legal costs in the Gerrans litigation matter described in Note D to the consolidated financial statements.
+Other administrative expenses, specifically legal and accounting fees, travel and marketing fees were higher because of marketing for the fund-raising activities and listing related expenses.